kostrykin/galaxy-image-analysis/CONTRIBUTING.md

 Tools with **label map inputs** should accept PNG and TIFF files.
 Tools with **label map outputs** should produce either `uint16` single-channel PNG or `uint16` single-channel TIFF.
 Using `uint8` instead of `uint16` is also acceptable, if there definetely are no more than 256 different labels.
 Using `uint8` should be preferred for binary images.

 > [!NOTE]
 > It is a common misconception that PNG files must be RGB or RGBA, and that only `uint8` pixel values are supported.
 For example, the `cv2` module (OpenCV) can be used to create single-channel PNG files, or PNG files with `uint16` pixel values.
+Such files can then be read by `skimage.io.imread` without issues (however, `skimage.io.imwrite` seems not to be able to write such PNG files).

 Tools with **intensity image inputs** should accept PNG and TIFF files.
 Tools with **intensity image outputs** can be any data type and either PNG or TIFF.
 Image outputs meant for visualization (e.g., segmentation overlays, charts) should be PNG.